-So here’s a holiday breakfast recipe that will be both memorable and delicious.
+So here’s a holiday breakfast recipe for gingerbread pancakes that will be both memorable and delicious.

 Start with adding your dry ingredients to a large mixing bowl.

 Next, add your wet ingredients to another bowl and whisk together.

 During one of my health nut kicks a couple of years ago I had a nasty introduction to molasses.
 You see, I thought it was syrup.
 I was going to be healthy and low cal by adding that to my pancakes.
 And I drenched my sweet little pancakes in the black, rust-flavored tar.
 Yeah, go ahead and laugh.
 It was awful.